Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/grid.md

 - **Gutters are also responsive and customizable.** [Gutter classes are available]({{< docsref "/layout/gutters" >}}) across all breakpoints, with all the same sizes as our [margin and padding spacing]({{< docsref "/utilities/spacing" >}}).
 Change horizontal gutters with `.gx-*` classes, vertical gutters with `.gy-*`, or all gutters with `.g-*` classes. `.g-0` is also available to remove gutters.

-- **Sass variables, maps, and mixins power the grid.** If you don't want to use the predefined grid classes in Bootstrap, you can use our [grid's source Sass](#sass-variables) to create your own with more semantic markup.
+- **Sass variables, maps, and mixins power the grid.** If you don't want to use the predefined grid classes in OUDS Web, you can use our [grid's source Sass](#sass-variables) to create your own with more semantic markup.
 We also include some CSS custom properties to consume these Sass variables for even greater flexibility for you.

 Be aware of the limitations and [bugs around flexbox](https://github.com/philipwalton/flexbugs), like the [inability to use some HTML elements as flex containers](https://github.com/philipwalton/flexbugs#flexbug-9).

 ## Grid options

-Bootstrap's grid system can adapt across all six default breakpoints, and any breakpoints you customize.
+OUDS Web's grid system can adapt across all six default breakpoints, and any breakpoints you customize.
 The six default grid tiers are as follows:

 - Extra small (xs)
 - Small (sm)